heptarch/heptarch.github.io/drafts/tarkovsky.md

 at the threshold.
-After two aimless weeks in Via di San Niccolò, the curtains of the ark had parted to offer a glimpse of the sacred text; but, as Jacob von Rammingen, without a proper registry, "not even the highest rule of divine nature can exist."
+After two aimless weeks in Via di San Niccolò, the curtains of the ark had parted to offer a glimpse of the sacred text; but, as Jacob von Rammingen reminds us, without a proper registry, "not even the highest rule of divine nature can exist."
 I was an archivist, and this was my *fonds*.
 "<label for="sn-2"